axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

     ![](./images/outgoing_webhook_telegram_2.png)

-* Open **Alerts > Incoming Webhooks** page and check that a request from Telegram servers has been received.
+* Open the **Alerts > Incoming Webhooks** page and check that a request from Telegram servers has been received.

     ![](./images/outgoing_webhook_telegram_4.png)

-* If the request is not visible, check **Settings > Diagnostics > Security Incidents** page which displays an error in case the user credentials are mis-configured.
+* If the request is not visible, check the **Settings > Diagnostics > Security Incidents** page which displays an error in case the user credentials are mis-configured.

     ![](./images/outgoing_webhook_slack_20.png)